andre-martins/andre-martins.github.io/content/pages/home.md

 # News

+* I presented "Open & Multilingual LLMs for Europe" in a discussion panel at EuroHPC Summit about the AI Factories.
+There I covered some of our recent successes with CroissantLLM, TowerLLM, EuroLLM, and EuroBERT.
+* New [EuroLLM website](https://eurollm.io)!
+We trained two LLMs from scratch, [EuroLLM-1.7B](https://huggingface.co/utter-project/EuroLLM-1.7B) and [EuroLLM-9B](https://huggingface.co/utter-project/EuroLLM-9B), using the European supercomputing infrastructure (EuroHPC).
+These models support 35 languages (including all 24 EU official languages).
+They were released fully open and are [among the best in several benchmarks](https://huggingface.co/blog/eurollm-team/eurollm-9b).
+They have 300k+ downloads so far!
+This was done in collaboration with Instituto Superior Técnico, Instituto de Telecomunicações, Unbabel, The University of Edinburgh, CentraleSupélec among others and was recently featured as [a success story at EuroHPC](https://eurohpc-ju.europa.eu/eurohpc-success-story-speaking-freely-eurollm_en).
+Larger and more powerful models are on the making now!
+* We released TowerLLM 7B and 13B: multilingual LLMs for translation-related tasks.
+Check our [Tower Collection](https://huggingface.co/collections/Unbabel/tower-659eaedfe36e6dd29eb1805c) at Hugging Face.
+These models and datasets are now widely used by the community (200k+ downloads so far).
+We presented this work as a spotlight paper at COLM 2024.
+* We participated for the first time in the WMT 2024 shared task on General Translation -- and we were the best participating system, with the best results in 8 out of 11 languages!
+(Bonus: we also won the Biomedical and the Chat Translation task!)
+Fruit of this work, Unbabel launched [Widn.Ai](https://www.widn.ai/) -- the highest quality MT engine which can be personalized with instructions and used as an API.
+Try it out!
+* We built [xCOMET](https://huggingface.co/collections/Unbabel/xcomet-659eca973b3be2ae4ac023bb), a state-of-the-art interpretable model for MT evaluation and quality estimation.
+Give it a try!
+It was published in TACL and presented at ACL 2024.
+* We were one of the 4 winning projects of the Large AI Grand Challenge grant (AI Boost), a highly competitive grant which comes with 2M GPU hours: https://lnkd.in/ghYTVaDb.
+We are using this allocation to train a mixture-of-experts version of Tower.
+* In 2024, our team presented 20+ papers in top conferences (including NeurIPS, ICLR, ICML, COLM, TACL, EMNLP, COLM, ICML, ...).
+We had spotlight/oral papers at ICML, NeurIPS, and COLM.
+We presented in several keynote talks in workshops and other events.
 * I am Program Co-Chair of ACL 2024.
 * **Great news: I got an ERC (European Research Council) Consolidator Grant on "Deep Cognition Learning for Language Generation (DECOLLAGE)".
 [I am now looking for Post-Doc and PhD Students](pages/jobs.html).**
 * I gave a keynote talk at the [SEPLN 2022](https://sepln2022.grupolys.org/) conference.